 Although technically the term “teodìa” in verse 73 refers to the Psalms — a superior version of “salmodìa” in Purgatorio 33.2 — it functions as Dante’s final and most capacious word for the genre of his own poem.
 Dante is the new David, the new “cantor de lo Spirito Santo” (singer of the Holy Spirit [Par.
 20.38]).

 In Paradiso 25, a canto that begins with the triumphal description of his poem, in the vernacular, as the “sacred poem, to which heaven and earth have given a hand” (Par.
 25.1-2), it is fitting that Dante should provide a new label to replace the terms “comedìa” (Inferno 16.128 and Inferno 21.2) and “tragedìa” (Inferno 20.113).
 A new genre, poema sacro, deserves a new word: teodìa.

-In the latter part of Paradiso 25 a light appears that is brighter than any other: this is Saint John, who explains to Dante that his body is buried on earth, thus refuting the legend that Saint John was — like the Virgin Mary — assumed to heaven with his body.
+In the latter part of Paradiso 25 a light appears that is brighter than any other: this is Saint John, who explains to Dante that his body is buried on earth, thus refuting the legend that Saint John was — like Christ and the Virgin Mary — assumed to heaven with his body.

-Referring to the mystical vision of Christ and Mary from Paradiso 23, which includes their Assumption into heaven, John says that the only souls who ever went to heaven with their bodies are the two whom Dante previously witnessed rising up:
+Referring to the mystical vision of Christ and Mary from Paradiso 23, which includes their Assumption into heaven, Saint John offers a didactic coda.
+He explains that the only souls who ever went to heaven with their bodies are the two whom Dante previously witnessed rising up:

 Con le due stole nel beato chiostro son le due luci sole che saliro e questo apporterai nel mondo vostro.
 (Par.
 25.127-29)